 The railroads came to the region in 1858, when a line was established between Folsom and Marysville.
 The California Northern Railroad line between Marysville and Oroville was completed in 1864.
 In the 1870s, the California Northern Railroad was acquired by Central Pacific Railroad Company, which eventually became Southern Pacific Railroad (Pacific Legacy 2016).
-The Western Pacific Railroad activity was that Marysville became a railroad hub and expanded the shipping distance for imported and exported goods (Pacific Legacy 2016).
+The Western Pacific Railroad constructed a line through the Feather River Canyon in 1906.
+One result of the railroad activity was that Marysville became a railroad hub and expanded the shipping distance for imported and exported goods (Pacific Legacy 2016).